-with Jigme Tromge Rinpoche, Lama Pema Dorje, Lama Padma Gyatso, Lama Sherab Drolma, Lama Thubten
+with Jigme Tromge Rinpoche, Chagdud Khadro, Lama Padma Gyatso, Lama Sherab Drolma

-We are delighted to be offering the first full Rigdzin Düpa Drubchhen at PPI this year, with Jigme Rinpoche serving as Vajra Master.
+We are delighted to host our second Rigdzin Düpa Drubchen at PPI this year, with Jigme Rinpoche serving as Vajra Master.
+Chagdud Khadro, Lama Padma Gyatso and Lama Sherab Dromla will also be in attendance.
 A drubchen (‘great accomplishment’) consists of 8-10 days of practice as a group, and when undertaken with altruistic motivation is traditionally considered to bring considerable benefits, such as reducing mental afflictions, restoring broken spiritual commitments, and establishing auspicious conditions for peace, harmony and further spiritual progress — both for oneself and on a much broader scale.
 Guru Rinpoche said that anyone who sincerely engages in a drubchen will gain the same benefits as practising for three years in a solitary retreat.

 The Rigdzin Düpa sadhana belongs to the Longchen Nyingthig (Heart Essence of the Great Expanse) cycle, which relates primarily to the teachings of Dzogchen.
 This cycle was bestowed upon Jigme Lingpa (1729-1798) through a series of three visions he had of the great master Longchen Rabjampa (1308-1363), and was soon propagated throughout Tibet, becoming one of the most influential lineages of the Nyingma tradition that continues to this day.

 For more information on Jigme Lingpa, see: http://rywiki.tsadra.org/index.php/Jigme_Lingpa